neuefische/wd-flipped-classroom-curriculum/sessions/react-styled-components/README.md

 ### Using Props: Interpolate a Value

+> ❗️ Styled components recently (in v6) updated the way to use props.
+In the new version ALL props are forwarded to the underlying DOM node (in v5 only valid HTML attributes were forwarded).
+This means that the prop `direction="column"` would result in a `direction` attribute on the DOM node (`<div direction="column">`).
+To prevent that you need to use transient props which are prefixed with `$`.
+So instead of `direction` you would use `$direction`.
+Transient props are not forwarded to the underlying DOM node or styled component.
+>
+> All examples below are using the new syntax.

 - [ ] Mention that extending styles is just one approach to visual variants
 - [ ] Highlight that another, more flexible approach is using props inside of our styled components
 - [ ] Mention we like to create a wrapping container to add some spacing between the elements